This flag, derived from the coat of arms of Comahairle nan Eilean Siar (the formerly named Western Isles Council)

 is used to represent the chain of Scottish islands named The Outer Hebrides (Western Isles).

-This archipelago is traditionally split between Inverness-shire and Ross-shire but as a far flung island group with a very distinct and clear history and culture, the inclination to adopt a flag of its own is obvious and typical of islands, which by their very nature are distinct and separate entities.
+is traditionally split between Inverness-shire and Ross-shire but as a far flung island group with a very distinct and clear history and culture, the inclination to adopt a flag of its own is obvious and typical of islands, which by their very nature are distinct and separate entities.
 The same sentiment prevailed in both Shetland and Orkney which were among the first localities in Great Britain to adopt specific local flags.

 The flag is basically an armorial banner formed from the shield on the council arms and is gold with a horizontal wavy blue and white band running across the middle.
 Above the band are two lymphads, locally termed “birlinns”, a seagoing vessel typical of the area, with another below.
 These are depicted with red penannts on the arms but are rendered all black on the commonly seen flag.